 Lara Kaluza received her BFA from Concordia University in 2008, specializing in Design for the Theatre.
 She is a long-time collaborator Tableau D’Hôte Theatre collaborator, having designed the costumes for George F. Walker’s Tough! in 2005.
 Her work with the company resumed in 2009 under Liz Valdez’s direction of Endre Farkas’ Haunted House at the Segal Centre for Performing Arts.
 She received a Montreal English Critics Circle Award in 2010 for the set design of Guillermo Verdecchia and Marcus Youssef’s A Line in the Sand.
 She also received Montreal English Theatre Award nominations for her work on Michel Tremblay’s Hosanna and Joan MacLeod’s Another Home Invasion.
 Lara is also the co-founder and manager of the popular Mile-End Citizen Vintage clothing stores.

 A graduate of Concordia University’s Design for the Theatre program, Noémi Poulin has been designing costumes for the stage and film for over fifteen years.
-She has been collaborating closely with with Tableau D’Hôte since their production of One Night by Ken Norris as part of their second season in 2007.
+She has been collaborating closely with with Tableau D’Hôte since their production of One Night by Ken Norris in 2007.
 She received a Montreal English Theatre Awards nomination for Outstanding Costume Design for the 2015 production of Michel Tremblay’s Hosanna.
 Her work has also been featured on ARTV, Canal D, and the Discovery Channel.

 Jaclyn is a 2005 graduate of the architecture department of Kansas State University.
 During her final semester there, she won the Heintzelman Prize, an annual award for outstanding design achievements by students, for an architectural based short animation.
 In 2009, she moved to Montréal with hopes to learn a new language, be exposed to a different way of life and engage with bolder design projects.
+She made her entry into theatre design in the 2018-2019 with the projections for Blackout and the set for Encore, which earned her a Montreal English Theatre Award Nomination for Outstanding Set Design.
 She has been photographing Tableau D’Hôte Theatre productions since 2010.

 Co-founder, former Artistic Director